capstanlqc/i18n-guide/omegat-tickets.md

 ### [Okapi plugin #23](https://bitbucket.org/okapiframework/omegat-plugin/issues/23/translation-registered-as-same-as-source): Translation registered as same as source not taken into account

 ### [Okapi plugin #22](https://bitbucket.org/okapiframework/omegat-plugin/issues/22/segment-set-as-not-empty-in-xliff): Segment set as `<EMPTY>` not empty in XLIFF

+### [Okapi plugin #18](https://bitbucket.org/okapiframework/omegat-plugin/issues/18) Set the state of the target to 'translated' when saving

 ----

 ## Other tickets open for sponsorship